segmentio/segment-docs/src/connections/destinations/catalog/hotjar/index.md

 ## Track

-The Hotjar destination will automatically ingest any user actions tracked over your Track spec as [events](/docs/connections/spec/track/), as long as session capture is enabled in Hotjar.
+The Hotjar destination automatically ingests any user actions tracked over your Track spec as [events](/docs/connections/spec/track/), as long as session capture is enabled in Hotjar.

 ### Event properties